olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-org.md

     ![Add-User-Prompt](media/new-user-prompt.png ':size=30%')

-You can assign on of the following roles to the user:
+You can assign one of the following roles to the user:
 * **Owner –** Has unrestricted access to the entire organization.
 * **Admin –** Can add, modify and delete groups and members, as well as make billing and plan changes.
 * **User –** Has access to scans.